BusTech: Fusion Capital Holdings ownership

 Bustech was not included in the April 2019 purchase of the Transit Australia Group by the AATS Group (now Kinetic Group).
 In September 2019, it was announced that Bustech will be merging with its joint venture partner Precision Buses, which is owned by Fusion Capital Holdings.
 Both organisations would have a combined strategic management and direction under a new holding company called Australian Bus Corporation, a wholly owned subsidiary of Fusion.
 However, each of them would retain their own brand identities and continue to operate in their own capacity at their respective facilities.

 In June 2020, Bustech formed a partnership with Ebusco to produce the zero emission Ebusco 2.2 model and the next generation, carbon based Ebusco 3.0 model in Australia in a purpose built high tech facility.

 In August 2020, Bustech and Proterra announced a new collaboration to manufacture the all-electric ZDi 12.5m city bus utilizing Proterra’s battery technology platform.

-On 14 December 2020, it was announced that the group including Precision Buses and Elphinstone, was rebranded as the BusTech Group.
+In December 2020 Bustech was rebranded as the BusTech Group.

+In late 2023, production was moved from Burleigh Heads, to Rocklea in Brisbane.

+GoZero Group ownership

+On 12 August 2024, BusTech was placed into administration.
+In September 2024, both BusTech companies were contracted to be acquired by the GoZero Group.
+The sale was finalised in July 2025.

 Products

 Early bus bodies

-Most of the early buses from 1998 to 2000 were built for the Calabro's operations Surfside Buslines and other operators such as Clark's Logan City Bus Service and Whitsunday Transit in Queensland and Buslines Group, Oliveri's Metro-Link and King Brothers in New South Wales.
+Most of the early buses from 1998 to 2003 were built for the Calabro's operations Surfside Buslines and other operators such as Clark's Logan City Bus Service and Whitsunday Transit in Queensland and Buslines Group, Oliveri's Metro-Link and King Brothers in New South Wales.
 Following the collapse of the Clifford Corporation, Bustech was successful in winning further orders from a variety of operators such as Sunbus and the Pulitano Group in Queensland and Connex, Forest Coachlines and Calabro family relation Busabout in New South Wales from 2000 to 2002.
+The in-house name for the early body names were "ULF" for low floor units, such as the B12BLE, O405NH and L94UB units built, whereas the high floor units were named "UHF" for models such as the RG230 and O400.

 VST

 The VST model commenced production in 2003 on a variety of chassis with more than 1,500 vehicles produced.
 It is a low-floor city's body, available in single and dual door configurations.
 Various seating options are also available.
+The naming of VST means "Versatile".